-A method for initial filling of the system and replacing water lost during servicing etc. is required (see fig. 14).
-This method of filling must comply with the current Water Supply (Water Fittings) Regulations 1999 and Water Bylaws 2000 (Scotland).
+A method for initial filling of the system and replacing water lost during servicing etc. has been provided.
+This method of filling complies with the current Water Supply (Water Fittings) Regulations 1999 and Water Bylaws 2000 (Scotland).

 3.6.7 LOW PRESSURE SEALED SYSTEM